 Email Etiquette

-As email becomes the primary form of business communication, we need to remember some basic rules to avoid getting to sloppy: Include a descriptive subject line; add a personal salutation; use full sentence structure proper grammar; check your spelling; add a proper closing, such as TIA, Sincerely, etc.; remove old signatures and unnecessary clutter.
+As email has become the primary form of business communication, we need to remember some basic rules to avoid getting to sloppy: Include a descriptive subject line; add a personal salutation; use full sentence structure proper grammar; check your spelling; add a proper closing, such as TIA, Sincerely, etc.; remove old signatures and unnecessary clutter.
 Taking just a few extra seconds will payoff with improved relations with clients, opposing counsel, new acquaintances, and potential new clients.
-You’re asking folks to pay serious money for your services – make sure you send e-mail that appear as professional as the letters you send!
+You’re asking folks to pay serious money for your services – make sure you send email that appear as professional as the letters you send!

-Sending an Outlook email message with a reminder
+Sending an Outlook Email Message with a Reminder

 Many lawyers rely on email because it is a quick and efficient to correspond with our coworkers, colleagues and clients.
 However, once we hit the “send” on our email message, we sometimes switch our focus to other tasks and any followup required of the email we have just sent is simply overlooked.
 So what can you do to avoid that from happening?
 If you use Microsoft Outlook, here’s how:

-3. A message box will pop up, allowing you to customize your reminder.
-Select the time and date in the lists next to the reminder box.
-Once you do, click OK.
-You will see that the reminder now appears in the InfoBar of the email message.
+- A message box will pop up, allowing you to customize your reminder.
+Select the time(s) and date(s), then click OK.
+You will see that the reminder now appears above the ‘Send’ button in the email message.

 There are many add-ons you can purchase to optimize your Outlook, but this quick and easy feature can help ensure that your email correspondence does not fall between the cracks.